spatialdatahub/spatialdatahub.org/README.md

 ## Support

-If you are having issues, please let Patrick Curry, the site developer, know. patrick.curry@leibniz-zmt.de
+If you are having issues please contact Patrick Curry at patrick.curry@leibniz-zmt.de.

 ## IDEAS

-npm with nominatim - yes
-babeljs - Definitely
 Vue instead of React... - Not important to use either of these yet

-cyclejs

-Ajax for search functions - possibly - possibly not

-Maybe all the tests should just stay in their own apps as well.
-That way each app is a separate module.

 What about consuming a rest api, and having a rest api???
-Hmmm

-### spatial data hub source code